-The way to apply changes Effect Upload only The operation of the EXPRESSCLUSTER Server is not affected.
-Heartbeat resources, group resources and monitor resource do not stop.
-Upload data and then restart the API The operation of the EXPRESSCLUSTER Server is not affected.
-Heartbeat service resources, group resources and monitor resource do not stop.
-Restart the WebManager server af- The operation of the EXPRESSCLUSTER Server is not affected.
-Heartbeat ter uploading resources, group resources and monitor resource do not stop.
-Upload data and then restart the In- The operation of the EXPRESSCLUSTER Server is not affected.
-Heartbeat formation Base service resources, group resources and monitor resource do not stop.
-Upload data and then restart the As long as the EXPRESSCLUSTER Node Manager service is stopped, Node Manager service heartbeat resources are also stopped.
-However, the applications on the sys- tem continue to operate because group resources do not stop.
-Upload after stopping the group Group resources are stopped.
-Because of this, the applications on the system whose setting has been changed that are controlled by the group are stopped until the group is started after uploading.
-Upload after suspending the cluster The EXPRESSCLUSTER is partly stopped.
+The way to apply changes Effect

+1 Upload only The operation of the EXPRESS-

+CLUSTER Server is not affected.

+Heartbeat resources, group re-

+sources and monitor resource do not

+stop.

+2 Upload data and then restart the API The operation of the EXPRESS-

+service CLUSTER Server is not affected.

+Heartbeat resources, group re-

+sources and monitor resource do not

+stop.

+3 Restart the WebManager server af- The operation of the EXPRESS-

+ter uploading CLUSTER Server is not affected.

+Heartbeat resources, group re-

+sources and monitor resource do not

+stop.

+4 Upload data and then restart the In- The operation of the EXPRESS-

+formation Base service CLUSTER Server is not affected.

+Heartbeat resources, group re-

+sources and monitor resource do not

+stop.

+5 Upload after stopping the group Group resources are stopped.
+Be-

+whose setting has been changed cause of this, the applications on

+the system that are controlled by the

+group are stopped until the group is

+started after uploading.

+The way to apply changes Effect 6 Upload after suspending the cluster The EXPRESSCLUSTER is partly stopped.
 During the period when the EXPRESSCLUSTER Server service is suspended, heartbeat resources and monitor resources are stopped.
 Because group resources do not stop, the applications on the system continue to operate.
-Upload after stopping the cluster The EXPRESSCLUSTER totally stops.
+7 Upload after stopping the cluster The EXPRESSCLUSTER totally stops.
 Groups stop as well.
 Therefore, the applications used on the system are stopped until data is uploaded and the cluster is started.
-Shut down and restart the cluster af- The applications used on the system are stopped until the cluster restarts ter uploading the data and the group is started.
+8 Shut down and restart the cluster after uploading the data The applications used on the system are stopped until the cluster restarts and the group is started.